Feira de Santana, Bahia, Brazil: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. Make sure to choose the necessary type.
-A lot of adapters available online are simply plugs and expect your devices to change the voltage themselves.
+A plug adapter that supports outlet types C and N. It's important that you pick the correct kind.
+The majority of adapters currently available are just plugs and expect your electronics to change the voltage themselves.
 If your devices can't do that they could get destroyed.
-This one should work in most places.
+This one works in most locations.

 Luggage scale to avoid fees